Chad's future after the withdrawal of French troops – DW – 01/16/2025

 Tensions in the presidential palace

-At the end of November, Chad announced that it will end its defense agreement with France, its former colonial power.
+At the end of November, Chad announced that it will end its defense agreement with France, its former colonial ruler.
 French troops must leave the country by 31 January.
-The Chadian military minister emphasized that this deadline is "non-negotiable" during a ceremony in Abéché on 11 January.
-France also returned a military base in the eastern town of Abéché to Chad.
+The Chadian military minister emphasized that this deadline is "non-negotiable" during a ceremony in Abeche on 11 January.
+France also returned a military base in the eastern town of Abeche to Chad.

 Turning to the UAE